Writing, text messaging, Whatsapping, during Davening:\

 The reason: As although writing is not like talking regarding its quality of interval [See Admur 47:3 regarding Birchas Hatorah], and thus does not receive the same level of severity, nevertheless, initially, one is not to make any interval during Davening, even if it does not involve speech, just as is the law regarding Shema.
 [Beis Oved 51:3; Makor Chaim 51; Kaf Hachaim 51:17; See Admur 63:7]

-The reason: As one may stop to make non-speech intervals even during Kerias Shema, after the first Parsha, if it is for the sake of a Mitzvah.
-[Admur ibid] Certainly then this applies during Pesukei Dezimra.
+The reason: As the main prohibition of Hefsek is specifically regarding speech.
+[See Admur 51:4] And thus we rule that one may stop to make non-speech intervals even during Kerias Shema, after the first Parsha, if it is for the sake of a Mitzvah [Admur 63:7] even though one may never make an interval for speech even if it is for the sake of a Mitzvah, even in Pesukei Dezimra.
+[Admur 51:4] Certainly, then this applies during Pesukei Dezimra.
 [Beis Oveid ibid] Likewise, this allowance also applies in a time of need.
 [Poskim ibid]

 Admur 63:7; Vetzaruch Iyun if the Heter of a need applies to the 2nd paragraph of Shema or only if it contains a slight Mitzvah, as rules Admur there.